qtyi/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 version it is operating under.

-You can also attach a debugger to Visual Studio and check the loaded modules, looking at the folder where the various `CodeAnalysis` modules were loaded from (the `RoslynDev` should load them somewhere under `AppData`, not from `Program File`).
+You can also attach a debugger to Visual Studio and check the loaded modules, looking at the folder where the various `CodeAnalysis` modules were loaded from (the `Qtyi` should load them somewhere under `AppData`, not from `Program File`).

 ### Testing on the [dotnet/runtime](https://github.com/dotnet/runtime) repo